Get Your Consumer Dispute Case Packet — Resolve It in 30-90 Days

 - Confidentiality: Arbitration proceedings are typically private, protecting consumer privacy.

-- Expertise: Arbitrators are often selected for their familiarity with relevant industries or legal issues, providing informed judgments.
+- Expertise: Arbitrators are often selected for their familiarity at a local employer or legal issues, providing informed judgments.

 - Reduced Formalities: The arbitration process is more flexible, allowing for a less intimidating environment for consumers unfamiliar with formal court procedures.